eisfabian/SPACEtomo/README.md

 This may take 10-20+ minutes to collect all the packages.
 If it fails or you are impatient you can install the packages manually step by step.

+WARNING: This assumes the presence of a GPU in the SerialEM computer.
+In principle, it should be possible to get SPACEtomo working without a GPU on the SerialEM computer, but I did not have a chance to test it and provide installation instructions for this case yet.

 ### Manual setup
 <details>
   <summary>Details</summary>